 In Advaita Philosophy, bondage is the source of misery.
 Self-knowledge is the source of liberation.
 Mahavakyas are the source of Self-knowledge.
 Through Maha-Vakyas one can attain liberation.

 Different sub-schools interpret the Mahavakyas differently, yet they accept the supremacy of the Vedanta.
-Different sub-schools are different ways that leads to a single destination.
+Different sub-schools are different ways that lead to a single destination.
 The goal is the one, but the approaches are different.
 Yet one who is keen on his path reaches the destination irrespective of the path he has chosen.

 Hence a true seeker interprets the Mahavakyas in accordance with the path he has chosen.
 It is just his commitment to his path.
 The different interpretations should be understood in this spirit.